datastax/release-notes/DSE_6.0_Release_Notes.md

 **RPM and DEB installations:** Follow the repository setup instructions above, then proceed with the standard installation commands for your platform.

 **Note for automated deployments:** If you have scripts or CI/CD pipelines that reference downloads.datastax.com URLs, you must update them to use Fix Central download procedures.
-Fix Central requires authentication and manual download initiation, so you must adjust scripts that previously used direct download URLs accordingly
+Fix Central requires authentication and manual download initiation, so you must adjust scripts that previously used direct download URLs accordingly.

 # Release notes for 6.0.18
 31 May 2022